 J-Lo endorsed the line of luxury Italian automobiles in advertisement that paid homage to her beloved home city — The Bronx, NYC.
 In the filmed commercial, titled "My World" Lopez zips around the city in a sleek white Fiat 500.
 Her voice over monologue is a love letter to New York, where she proclaims, "This city inspires me."

 The only catch?
 The commercial wasn't filmed in New York City.
 It all took place on a lot on the opposite side of the country — Los Angeles.
 Whoopsie.

 Careful viewers caught wind of the scheme, and the commercial was labelled a dud.
 Lopez has appeared in plenty of box office flops, but we're guessing that this commercial is the one she mosts wants to forget.
-If the commercial convinced you to get a Fiat, you might be wasting $1,127 per year on your insuring it.
-Shop around for a more competitive car insurance policy today.

 5. Britney Spears for Candies by Kohl’s